Tel:+27(0)11 544 0300

 Organisations must offer programmes that strengthen the capacity of families and communities to care for their own children.
 These should not be once-off interventions (e.g. feeding schemes or ad hoc after-school support), but must work with families, for a limited period, to strengthen self-reliance and coping mechanisms.
 The end goal of these programmes must be to “graduate” families as quickly as possible.

 - Projects addressing specifically addressing employment creation and improved household livelihoods will currently be reviewed under the General sub- sector of Community Strengthening.

 Finally, the Trust also provides grants in support of practical research in the above areas of interest in order contribute to improved decision-making and knowledge-sharing in the development sector.

-- If you are completing a full application form and/or a reporting form, please note that these are not considered complete unless submitted together with the completed monitoring and evaluation indicators tables, which can be obtained via an email to firstname.lastname@example.org
+Should you wish to download a reporting form, please note it is not considered complete unless submitted together with the completed monitoring and evaluation indicators tables, which are available for download below